HananMhm/HananMhm.github.io/_posts/2022-08-20-Data-CentricAI.md

 Code and data are the foundations of the AI project.
-Both of these components play an important role in the development of a robust model
+Both of these components play an important role in the development of a robust model AI systems work by combining large sets of data with intelligent, iterative processing algorithms to learn from patterns and features in the data that they analyze.
+Each time an AI system runs a round of data processing, it tests and measures its own performance and develops additional expertise.
 #### The Components of AI Project Cycleare:-
- 1- Problem Scoping: Understandingthe problem
+ ##### 1- Problem Scoping: Understandingthe problem
- 2-Data Acquisition- Collectingaccurateand reliable data 3-Data Exploration: Arrangingthe datauniformly
+##### 2-Data Acquisition- Collectingaccurateand reliable data
+ ##### 3-Data Exploration: Arrangingthe datauniformly
- 4- Modelling- Creating Models from the data 5-Evaluation- Evaluatingthe projec
+#####  4- Modelling- Creating Models from the data
+ #####  5-Evaluation- Evaluatingthe projec